ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 In general, there should be little or no impact on other previously defined properties.
-The only consideration is that properties can now be defined on blocks of entity identifiers, rather than just individual entity identifiers, which might change the semantics of a property.
+The only consideration is that properties can now be defined on hierarchical entity identifiers, rather than just individual entity identifiers, which might change the semantics of a property.